A Quantitative Model Of Trust as a Predictor of Social Group Sizes and its Implications for Technology: Conclusions

 Clearly attachment is not the only mechanism for group size either.
 Kin are formed by `budding' rather than by accretion, which creates rather special semantic bond.
 Yet families are not immune to dispersal, particularly where impersonal technologies are able to overwhelm individual communication.
 Broadcast media and modern network media channels clearly have the capability to change the dynamics of societal cohesion.
 There might thus be processes that can overwhelm the specific formula we derive here, but they currently lie in wait to take over in changed circumstances.

-Our results offer a clearly principled explanation for the empirically demonstrated fact that human communities have multiscale `fractal' levels.
+Our results offer an objectified causal explanation for the empirically demonstrated fact that human communities have multiscale `fractal' levels.
 Moreover, they decouple and `de-personalize' the issues in such a way that the model manifestly applies to other kinds of agency, with other kinds of cognitive processing--such as social institutions, cities, and cybernetic systems.
-The phenonenon arises because (a) there are constraints on the time available for individual agents to interact, (b) there is a strong preference for distributing what time we have unequally among potential alters in ways that reflect the benefits we expect to obtain from them in the future\cite{dunbar22}, and finally, (c) in addition in sentient agents the willingness to spend time on relationships with others is strongly dictated by our emotional `warmth' towards them\cite{dunbar23}.
+The phenomenon arises because (a) there are constraints on the time available for individual agents to interact, (b) there is a strong preference for distributing what time we have unequally among potential alters in ways that reflect the benefits we expect to obtain from them in the future\cite{dunbar22}, and finally, (c) in addition in sentient agents the willingness to spend time on relationships with others is strongly dictated by our emotional `warmth' towards them\cite{dunbar23}.
 There are clearly implications here for understanding the opportunities for innovation and cultural exchange, as well as political affinities, and so on.
-Earlier hominin species had much smaller brains than modern humans, as Koppl et al. \cite{koppl} noted, from the Australopithecines to Neanderthals imply that they formed much smaller groups \cite{dunbar24}, limiting both the rate of novel innovations and the rate at which these would have diffused through the wider population\cite{dunbar25}.